Course Catalog

 The information in this course is for members, staff, and others supporting a Council on Developmental Disabilities with financial responsibilities.
 Topics in this course include cost principles, allowability of costs, compliance regulations, Council budget requirements, and expense allocations.
 This course provides a certificate upon successful completion of all course activities.

 This 17-hour course is designed to assist trainers in demonstrating competence in the implementation of principles, tips & techniques for training the adult learner.
-This course is currently being conducted online and has two required virtual sessions from 9:15-11:30 A.M.
-(Eastern) on July 11 and July 14.
+This course is currently being conducted online and has two required virtual sessions on 2/11 and 2/14.
+2025.
 If you are enrolling in this course as a requirement for the Early Care and Education Trainers Credential, it is highly recommended to reach out to your Training Coach prior to registering.
 Your Training Coach can share detailed information about the application process and the required educational and work experience for the different credentials.
 To locate your Training Coach go to: https://www.childcareawareky.org/about-child-care-aware/coaches/

 The HDI Tech 103 course image features a woman working on a computer